Skip to content

 )

-# Use both regular and computed metrics in queries
+# Use both regular and derived metrics in queries

 cube.define_query(